chairclr/TerraAngel/README.md

 - Noclip
 - Item browser
 - Revealing the map
-- Infinity reach, mana, and minions
+- Infinite reach, mana, and minions
+- Access to journey UI
-- Tools for butchering NPCs
+- Butchering NPCs
 - Projectile prediction
 - Customizable UI
 - World edit
   - Tile brush
     - Basic tile manipulation
     - Basic liquid manipluation
+  - Copy-pasting parts of the world
 - Switch from the decades old Microsoft XNA framework to use FNA
 - Re-write of how the game stores tiles (game uses 500mb less memory)
 - Viewing other players inventories
 - Many bugfixes
 - Some minor optimizations and performance improvements
+- Ability to change FPS cap

 <h2>
 Planned features